Digital X-rays in Orange, Santa Ana, Irvine

 Can’t they figure out what is wrong with my tooth without taking x-rays?

 Radiography is an indispensable tool for us to use to detect disease and is cautiously used by dentists to provide the greatest benefits to you.
 We require necessary x-rays to be taken to provide you with the most accurate diagnosis.
-We will be unable to perform treatment if you refuse necessary x-ray diagnostic procedures.
+We will be unable to perform a treatment if you refuse necessary x-ray diagnostic procedures.
 Looking in the mouth is only one part of the examination.
-When trying to diagnose dental decay, gum disease, or damage to the nerve, it is impossible to know the extent of disease without the aid of x-rays.
-Having said that, x-rays are a two dimensional image of a three dimensional mouth, so sometimes disease can be even further advanced than what is originally thought by your clinical and radiographic examination.
+When trying to diagnose dental decay, gum disease, or damage to the nerve, it is impossible to know the extent of the disease without the aid of x-rays.
+Having said that, x-rays are a two-dimensional image of a three-dimensional mouth, so sometimes the disease can be even further advanced than what is originally thought by your clinical and radiographic examination.